Ronjuschillin/MLBB_HERODRAFTING_-FinalProject/README.md

 ✅ Key Features of MLBB Hero Drafting
 1. Interactive Role and Hero Selection:
-  •	User is prompted to select a hero role (e.g., EXP).
+  •	User is prompted to select a hero role (MARKSMAN, TANK, MAGE, ASSASSIN, FIGHTER, SUPPORT).
   •	Input validation for role and hero name with retries and fallbacks.
 2. Timeout Mechanism:
   •	15-second timer for role selection.